 - What skills and activities come naturally to me?

 The Career Development Center offers several assessment surveys to help you gain greater self-awareness.
-The Career Interest Areas, Interest Profiler, SKILLS, and Work Importance Locator are available online for free through WOIS/The Career Information System (site key required), while the Campbell Interest & Skills Survey and Myers-Briggs Type Indication (MBTI) are fee based.
+The Career Interest Areas, Interest Profiler, SKILLS, and Work Importance Locator are available online for free through WOIS/The Career Information System (site key required - please call 360-867-6193 for code), while the Campbell Interest & Skills Survey (PDF) and Myers-Briggs Type Indication (MBTI) (PDF) are fee based.

 To expand your knowledge of and begin utilizing these self-exploration tools and resources, call the Career Development Center at 360-867-6193 to schedule an appointment with one of our Career Advisors.